Arlene McQuade

 Arlene McQuade (May 29, 1936 – April 21, 2014) was an American television, radio and theater actress best known for her portrayal of Rosalie on the CBS series, The Goldbergs.
+She had the same role in Molly (1951), a film adaption of the radio series.

+McQuade was the daughter of Arthur and Rita McQuade.
+She began acting when she was 4 years old.

+McQuade appeared on Broadway in Summer and Smoke (1948).
+She also appeared in one episode of the television series Alfred Hitchcock Presents in 1960.

+Personal life and death

 McQuade died at a nursing home in Santa Fe, New Mexico, on April 21, 2014, aged 77, after a long battle with Parkinson's disease.
 She had been the first wife of actor, Valentin de Vargas (died 2013) whom she met on the set of Touch of Evil.